 It is a huge privilege to be a part of this dedicated and highly professional team, in a role which provides a great deal of satisfaction for me.
-I joined the Kent, Surrey & Sussex Air Ambulance at the Redhill base in 2015, from a background flying the Sea King Mk4 in the Royal Navy’s Commando Helicopter Force.
+I joined the charity in 2015, from a background flying the Sea King Mk4 in the Royal Navy’s Commando Helicopter Force.
 The aviation within HEMS is key in shaving vital minutes off response times for those in need, and delivering highly specialised clinical care to a scene.
 There is never a dull day, and the 3 counties are a lovely area in which to operate.
 I live just up the road from Redhill in Horley with my wife, 2 young children and black lab, and like to spend my time enjoying the countryside, running, swimming and cycling.

 First Officer Rob Foster

 I started flying helicopters in 2009 around the Herefordshire countryside and the beautiful Malvern hills.
 Since then, I have been fortunate enough to fly in some wonderful places around Europe.
-I’ve done various types of work as a Pilot including; instruction, commercial transport, mountain flying, aerial traffic reports and now, proud to work as a HEMS Pilot with the Kent, Surrey & Sussex Air Ambulance.
+I’ve done various types of work as a Pilot including; instruction, commercial transport, mountain flying, aerial traffic reports and now, proud to work as a HEMS Pilot with the charity.
 When I’m not flying I enjoy sailing, wakeboarding and when possible, a bit of snowboarding.

 Captain Kevin Goddard